Nebraska Union — March 28-29, 2023

 Presenters will be given a space roughly the size of a 6-8’ table.
 A table can be provided, and other resources may be available.

-A limited number of TVs will be available for electronic posters or creative displays.
+A limited number of TVs will be available for electronic materials or creative displays.
 Please select that option when you submit your registration.
 Students will be notified if they will be provided a TV for their display.

 Day of the Event